bigzhe/tripwire/README.md

 - `npm install`
 - `webpack`

 Since the npm library react-d3-graph is customised, you need install it manully.
+- `cd ./node_modules/react-d3-graph`
-Change directory to `node_modules/react-d3-graph` and execute `npm install`.
+- `npm install`.

-Then, the installation is completed.

 ### Deployment

-Install the nginx and change its configuration by `sudo emacs /etc/nginx/sites-available/default`
+Install the nginx and change its configuration by `sudo emacs /etc/nginx/sites-available/default`.
+Delete all content and paste

 ```
 server {